-The following is a summary of the material financial analyses performed by Citigroup in evaluating the fairness, from a financial point of view, of the exchange ratio of 0.6396 shares of Certegy common stock to be issued for each share of FIS common stock in the merger and the special dividend of \$3.75 per share to be paid to the shareholders of record of Certegy common stock as of the close of business on the day prior to the consummation of the merger, taken together, to the holders of Certegy common stock.
+The following is a summary of the material financial analyses performed by Citigroup in evaluating the fairness, from a financial point of view, of the exchange ratio of 0.6396 shares of Certegy common stock to be issued for each share of FIS common stock in the merger and the special dividend of \$3.75 per share to be paid on the shares of Certegy common stock outstanding immediately prior to the merger, taken together, to the holders of Certegy common stock.
 The following summary does not purport to be a complete description of the financial analyses performed by Citigroup, nor does the order of analyses described represent relative importance or weight given to those analyses by Citigroup.
 Some of the summaries of financial analyses include information presented in tabular format.
 The tables must be read together with the full text of each summary and are alone not a complete description of the financial analyses performed by Citigroup.
 Except as otherwise noted, the following quantitative information, to the extent that it is based on market data, is based on market data as it existed on or before September 13, 2005, and is not necessarily indicative of current or future market conditions.